 Maybe it’s the fact that hotel rooms don’t align with visitors’ pursuit of the weird, or maybe because hotels are literally buildings packed with people, but travelers are increasingly looking for alternatives to this:

 Travelers are looking for the out-of-the-ordinary, even the extraordinary: cabins, resorts, beachfront houses, and yes, even yurts.
 They want their in-room experience to be as remarkable and story-worthy as the rest of their trip.

 Look for unique accommodations in your area and showcase them.
 You’ll be surprised at the attention they receive.

 Travel Trend #7: The Confidence Boost

-Even with the abundance of information every tool for researching and booking travel available to practically everyone, there is now increased popularity in the concept of a “travel expert”.
-Brought on by the lack of certainty provided to us in recent years, people are leaning more on experienced local resources to give them the confidence to comfortable book a trip.
+Even with the abundance of information and every tool for researching and booking travel available to practically everyone, there is now increased popularity in the concept of a “travel expert”.
+Brought on by the lack of certainty provided to us in recent years, people are leaning more on experienced local resources to give them the confidence to comfortably book a trip.

 If you’ve ever been to London, then you’re familiar with the black cabs and their ridiculously erudite drivers.
 To be a cabbie in London, you need to undergo a four-year learning process known as “The Knowledge”, where you learn every street’s location, as well as the quickest and most efficient ways to get virtually anywhere in the city.